fvwmorg/fvwm/manpages/fvwm.rst

 some toolkits as QT and GTK use color cubes as palettes.
 So, the idea is to configure your applications/toolkits to all use the same color cube.
-Moreover, you can use the colors in this color cube in your X resources configuration files and/or as arguments to colors options.
-Fvwm can use any color cube of the form RxGxB with 2 <= R <= 6, R = G, R−1 =< B <= R and B >= 2.
+Moreover, you can use the colors in this color cube in your X resources configuration files and/or as arguments to colors options. |fvwm| can use any color cube of the form RxGxB with 2 <= R <= 6, R = G, R−1 =< B <= R and B >= 2.
 To get an RxGxB color cube give an argument to **−l** an integer c >= R\*G\*B and < (R+1)\*(G+1)\*B if B=R and < R\*G\*(B+1) if B